helsing-ai/nyl/argocd-with-nyl/README.md

 # nyl/argocd-with-nyl

-This is a simple Nyl Kubernetes manifests to install ArgoCD with Nyl as a Config Management Plugin.
+This is a simple Nyl Kubernetes manifest to install ArgoCD with Nyl as a Config Management Plugin.
 The `argocd.yaml` file here should serve as a starting point for bootstrapping your own ArgoCD instance.

 ## Goals